huyingxi/wechaty_selfie/2017-09-17-wechaty-the-bot-selfie.md

 > Author: [@huyingxi](https://github.com/huyingxi/wechaty_selfie) enjoying ML&Wechaty at BUPT

-Recently I found a fun and easy to use middleware for WeChat, called [Wechaty](https://github.com/Chatie/wechaty).
+Recently I found a fun and easy to use middleware for WeChat, named [Wechaty](https://github.com/Chatie/wechaty).

 Wechaty can help developers quickly build applications based on Wechat, and it was born with a huge number of Potential users.

-So I build a fun application based on Wechaty - [wechaty_selfie](https://github.com/huyingxi/wechaty_selfie)!
-This is a ChatBot that can score the self-portrait.
+So I build a fun application based on Wechaty - [wechaty_selfie](https://github.com/huyingxi/wechaty_selfie), Which is a ChatBot that can score self-portraits.

 Which one is more beautiful?
 Say goodbye to your choice of difficulty!